GStreamer/gstreamer/Basic+tutorial+11+Debugging+tools.markdown

-To obtain `.dot` files, simply set the `GST_DEBUG_DUMP_DOT_DIR` environment variable to point to the folder where you want the files to be placed. `gst-launch` will create a `.dot` file at each state change, so you can see the evolution of the caps negotiation.
+To obtain `.dot` files, simply set the `GST_DEBUG_DUMP_DOT_DIR` environment variable to point to the folder where you want the files to be placed. `gst-launch-1.0` will create a `.dot` file at each state change, so you can see the evolution of the caps negotiation.
 Unset the variable to disable this facility.
 From within your application, you can use the